 Article V of the Constitution prescribes the two manners in

-which the Constitution, as amended, may be changed.
+which the Constitution may be changed.
 Politicians who desire to

 infringe upon the right to keep and bear arms should reread

 Article V. Note that they have never proposed a constitutional

-amendment, most likely because they know it
+amendment, most likely because they know it would never succeed.

 Representatives and Senators take an oath to "protect, preserve,